 However, not all vacation expenses fit neatly into the travel category, so Lagerquist likes a good cash back credit card to use for meals, incidentals and anything else travel miles and points cannot cover.

-While any cash back credit card can do the trick, the Bank of America® Premium Rewards® credit card* is worth considering since the sign-up bonus is worth $500, she says.
+While any cash back credit card can do the trick, the Bank of America® Premium Rewards® credit card is worth considering since the sign-up bonus is worth $500, she says.
 The bonus is 50,000 points after spending $3,000 in the first 90 days.
 Though this credit card comes with a $95 annual fee, this fee is easily offset by taking advantage of the annual $100 airline fee credit which can be used for seat upgrades, baggage fees, in-flight services or airline lounge fees.

 Start a travel savings fund